Beach Club Vibes

 Beach Club Faro

-Sunset cocktails at Beach Club Faro in Puerto de Mogán
+Sunset views over the harbour at Beach Club Faro, Puerto de Mogán

-Beach Club Faro is in Puerto de Mogán, at the western end of the tourist coast.
-Rated 3.9 from 562 reviews, it's a sunset spot with port views.
+Beach Club Faro is in Puerto de Mogán at the western end of the tourist coast, with views over the port.
+Cocktails and sunsets are what it does best.

-The 3.9 rating reflects some inconsistency.
-About 15% of reviews are one star, with guests citing occasional closures and uneven food quality.
-But when it's on, the sunset views over Mogán harbour are the best of any beach club on the island.
+The reviews are uneven.
+Some guests flag occasional closures and inconsistent food quality.
+But when it's on, the sunset views over Mogán harbour are the best of any beach club on this coast.

 BlueBay Beach Club

-Pool and ocean views at BlueBay Beach Club in Bahía Feliz
+Pool and ocean views at BlueBay Beach Club, Bahía Feliz

 This is the most budget-friendly option on the list.
+The main complaints in reviews concern apartment upkeep and maintenance rather than the beach club facilities themselves.
 Wifi is paid rather than free, which is unusual.
-The main complaints in reviews relate to apartment upkeep and maintenance rather than the beach club facilities.

-It works best as a base for families who want all-inclusive convenience with beach access.
-If you're looking for a standalone day-visit beach club, the other options on this list are better suited.
+It works best as a base for families wanting all-inclusive convenience with beach access.
+For a standalone day visit, the other clubs on this page are better suited.

 Anfi Beach Club Bar La Posada

-Poolside dining at Anfi Beach Club Bar La Posada
+Poolside dining at Anfi Beach Club Bar La Posada, Anfi del Mar resort, Mogán

 La Riviera Beach Club

-Pool terrace at La Riviera Beach Club in Playa del Cura
+Pool terrace at La Riviera Beach Club, Playa del Cura

 Morgan Princess Hotel and Beach Club

-Resort facilities at Morgan Princess Hotel and Beach Club in Taurito
+Resort facilities at Morgan Princess Hotel and Beach Club, Taurito

 Frequently asked questions about Gran Canaria beach clubs